wadaniel/swarm/README.rst

     python run-vracer-irl.py

+Launch scripts for the hyperparameter search of IMARL can be found in ``_jobs``.

-Use the following files for post-processing of the results:
+Use the following files for post-processing of the outputs:

 .. code-block:: bash